 Questions?
-Contact the Alumni and Family Engagement Office at alumnioffice@carthage.edu.
+Contact the Office of Alumni and Family Engagement at alumnioffice@carthage.edu.

 Event Schedule

-H. F. Johnson gallery of art presents: ‘Polychromatic’
+H. F. Johnson gallery of art presents: ‘ages and ages’

 Noon-5 p.m., H. F. Johnson Gallery of Art